SQream/sqream_docs/optimization_best_practices/monitoring_query_performance.rst

 When running statements, BLUE tries to avoid reading data that is not needed for the statement by skipping chunks.

 If statements do not include efficient filtering, BLUE will read a lot of data off disk.
 In some cases, you need the data and there's nothing to do about it.
-However, if most of it gets pruned further down the line, it may be efficient to skip reading the data altogether by using the :ref:`metadata<metadata_system>`.
+However, if most of it gets pruned further down the line, it may be efficient to skip reading the data altogether by using the metadata.

 Identifying the Situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^